Blog

-In our latest Concrete Conversations, we sat down with Kristen Jones, Director of Marketing at SuitShop, a contributor and editor at The Quality Edit, and an advisor at Yumwoof.
-Oh, and she’s a freelance strategist and content creator on the side.
-Kristen has seen everything under the sun when it comes to DTC, so we asked her to break it down for us.
+We spoke with Kristen Jones, Director of Marketing at SuitShop, a contributor and editor at The Quality Edit, and an advisor at Yumwoof.
+Kristen has seen everything under the sun when it comes to direct-to-consumer (DTC) operations, so we asked her to break it down for us.

 I saw a lot of great marketing this Black Friday.
 As usual, evergreen influencers with social clout, and brands that own first-party customer data crushed it.